-7.13.1.4 Push-pull output configuration
+7.14.1.4 Push-pull output configuration

 The push-pull output configuration has the same pull-down structure as both the open-drain and the quasi-bidirectional output modes, but provides a continuous strong pull-up when the port latch contains a logic 1.
 The push-pull mode may be used when more source current is needed from a port output.
 A push-pull port pin has a Schmitt trigger input that also has a glitch suppression circuit.
+The P89LPC9402 device has high current source on eight pins in push-pull mode.
+See Table 11 "Limiting values".

-7.13.2 Port 0 analog functions
+7.14.2 Port 0 analog functions

-The P89LPC9401 incorporates two analog comparators.
+The P89LPC9402 incorporates two analog comparators.
 In order to give the best analog function performance and to minimize power consumption, pins that are being used for analog functions must have the digital outputs and digital inputs disabled.